 National Leadership Program, Fall 2021

-Mary McGill Lucas (they/them) was a Communications Apprentice in RespectAbility’s National Leadership Program for Fall 2021.
+Mary McGill Lucas (they/them) was a Communications Fellow in RespectAbility’s National Leadership Program for Fall 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.